 How often do you use your shoulders?
 All day and every day!
 You need one or both to perform innumerable tasks.
 And because it’s your body’s most moveable joint, it’s vulnerable to quite a few injuries.
 Dislocation is one of the most common.
 It happens when your arm’s upper bone pops out of the cup-shaped socket that’s part of the shoulder blade.

 At the offices of Woodworth Orthopedics and Sports Medicine, our board-certified orthopedists are skilled at the diagnosis and treatment of dislocated shoulders.
 These specialists are experts at restoring their patients’ shoulders to full activity.

-It takes a strong force, such as a sudden blow to your shoulder, to yank the bones out of place.
-Extreme rotation of your shoulder joint can also pop the ball of the upper arm bone out of the shoulder socket.
-It stands to reason, then, that most shoulder dislocations are caused by sports injuries, falls or trauma.
+It takes a strong force, such as a sudden blow, to wrench shoulder bones out of place.
+Rotating your shoulder quickly and vigorously can also do the trick.
+That’s why it’s no big surprise that most shoulder dislocations are the results of sports mishaps, falls or other types of physical trauma.

-At the office of Woodworth Orthopedics and Sports Medicine, we’re dedicated to providing the highest quality of skilled and compassionate orthopedic care.
-For more information on our office and the many services we provide, give us a call today.
+The office of Woodworth Orthopedics and Sports Medicine is committed to bone health and strength.
+We provide the highest quality of skilled and compassionate orthopedic care.
+For more information about our office and many services, please don’t hesitate to contact us today.

 By Woodworth Orthopedics and Sports Medicine